mindkin/hourfleet/docs/howitworks.md

 #### Key Exchange

-For cars that are not Keyless access, the borrower and car owner will make arrangements to exchange car keys.
+For cars that do not support keyless access, the borrower and car owner will need to make physical arrangements to exchange car keys.

+The experience of borrowing cars is very different from those cars that support keyless access, because the car owner must make time and physical arrangements with the borrower to obtain their car keys.
+This manual key exchange is facilitated by the app, but can also occur offline to the app through phone calls, emails and other communication between the borrower and car owner.

+Manual key exchange is not suited to short term rentals, since the effort to exchange keys is often more than the value produced in the rental to either party.

+Furthermore, it requires a little more dilligence by the borrower to ensure they still use the app to record their journey, and charges.

 <<describe the process in more detail>>